 You may encounter technical challenges during a server upgrade or downgrade, and it is beyond the function of MySQL Enterprise Backup, as a backup tool, to ensure a successful server upgrade or downgrade.
 Users interested in the topic are advised to consult the MySQL server manual, especially the Upgrading MySQL and Downgrading MySQL sections, and pay careful attention to the requirements and restrictions discussed there.

 You can facilitate a server upgrade or downgrade by using MySQL Enterprise Backup to make a backup of your data from a source server, restore it to a new target server, and, after some preparations, start a different version of MySQL Server on the restored data.
-Here are a number of things that users should pay attention to when restoring a backup with a database upgrade or downgrade:
+Here are a number of things that users should pay attention to when restoring a backup with a database server upgrade or downgrade:

 Currently, server downgrade, even within the same release series, is not supported, as per the policy described in Downgrading MySQL

 Back up the data on the source server.

 Using the same version of MySQL Enterprise Backup with which the backup was taken, restore the data to the target server by running a

 copy-back-and-apply-logoperation on the backup.

 SET GLOBAL innodb_fast_shutdown=0statement and then shutting the server down.
 This ensures that all dirty pages are flushed, and hence there will be no redo log processing later for the upgraded server.

 Install the newer MySQL Server version on the target server.

 After performing these steps, check your data to make sure that your restore has been successful.